 Term Definition -L- LAN Local area network. land Unimproved real estate acquired by purchase, capital lease, condemnation, gift, grant, escheat, or other lawful means land improvement Enhancements-other than buildings, building improvements, building betterments, construction attached to buildings or leasehold improvements-to raw land.
 Land improvements include the non-maintenance aspects of landscaping, blacktopping, fencing, paving, lighting, etc. Land improvements may include statues, flag poles, retaining walls, parking lots, walkways, driveways, fountains, etc. LAPR State Library, Archives and Public Records, a division of the SOS, that numbers among its responsibilities the promulgation of guidelines for the retention of State documents. lapse A term denoting the automatic termination of an appropriation. laundry See dry cleaning and laundry expense.
-LBB Legal budgetary basis of accounting; the statutorily required, essentially cash basis of reporting (modified only by the inclusion of 13th month transactions) used to produce the AFR. lease A contract by which one entity allows the use of property, services, etc., to another for a specified time, usually in return for a periodic payment.
-To allow the use of property, services, etc., to another for a specified time, usually in return for a periodic payment. leased staff An employee or employees of a leasing company who provide, for a fee paid to their employing leasing company, services to a client. leasehold improvement Alterations performed on a rented property to customize it for the needs of the tenant.
+LBB Legal budgetary basis of accounting; the statutorily required, essentially cash basis of reporting (modified only by the inclusion of 13th month transactions) used to produce the AFR. lease A contract by which one entity allows the use of non-financial property, services, etc., to another for a specified time, usually in return for a periodic payment.
+To allow the use of non-financial property, services, etc., to another for a specified time, usually in return for a periodic payment. lease purchaser An entity that acquires possession and title to personal or real property under the terms of a financing lease. leased staff An employee or employees of a leasing company who provide, for a fee paid to their employing leasing company, services to a client. leasehold Alterations performed on a rented property to customize it for improvement the needs of the tenant.
 Leasehold improvements include painting, installing partitions, changing the flooring, putting in customized light fixtures and so on.
 Leasehold improvements are permanently attached and cannot be removed without damaging the leased property or the items to be removed.
 For accounting purposes, leasehold improvements, that reach or exceed the capitalization threshold, are capitalized and amortized over the remaining life of the lease term or the life of the improvement (whichever is shorter).
 Upon termination of the lease, such improvements normally become the property of the owner without any cost or obligation.